pschloss/nkidsfarm.github.io/_recipes/pork.md

 picture: ../assets/img/patrick_pigs.jpg
 ---

-Beef is a great source of protein.
-Grass-fed beef like that raised at Eight Kids Farm is even better!
-Here are some of our favorite beef recipes.
+Pork is a great source of protein.
+Pasture-raised pork like that raised at Eight Kids Farm is even better!
+Here are some of our favorite pork recipes.